Amani5576/Nebula_Intensity/README.md

 <img src="./img/TupleS2.jpeg">

-The file can be run by running python ./DataAnalysis.py on any terminal emulator on a computer with Python 3 installed
+The file can be run by running python ./DataAnalysis.py on any terminal emulator on a computer with Python 3 installed.

 ## showSection.py file (by Amani5576)

 This file shows the initial ImageHDU matrix of each Fit file before any filtration occurs.
 This is due to the fact that each numbered value in the matrices is a quanitity of the number of photons captured by the Telescope.
 Each element is a pixel containing a specified number of photons.
 Very useful for comparison between plots that are made with *spectra.py* file @rofhima13.

-**NOTE**: This can only be called after running through the DataAnalysis.py
+**NOTE**: This can only be called after running through the DataAnalysis.py and its case sensitive.

 * For Hydrogen Alpha matrix: